 A Breast MRI can serve as a supplemental exam for women with dense breasts, abnormal mammograms and other risk factors.

 What is a Breast MRI?

-Breast MRI is safe for women with most types of metal implants.
-Be sure to tell the radiologist if you have:
+We may ask patients not to eat or drink anything for four to six hours before the test.
+A Breast MRI is safe for women with most types of metal implants.
+Patients should tell the radiologist if they have:

 - Heart defibrillator or pacemaker

 - Recently placed artificial joints or artificial limbs

 - Metal pins, screws, plates, stents, or surgical staples

 - Shrapnel, bullets, or other metal in their body from an accident

 - May not be able to receive the intravenous contrast dye used to detect cancer

 - May need a blood test to see if their kidneys are working well enough for the test